lonkaars/avans-dui/doc/dui.md

 ### Support Vector Machine (SVM)
 As a binary-classification method, SVM classifies traffic signs using one-vs-one or one-vs-others classification process.

-## results

-\def\signRecognition{
+\def\signRecognitionConclusion{
 While making a binary tree is seemingly the most simple, yet effective solution.
-Using the 'Fourier' method is a bit more complex, it may be a better solution (this requires testing).
+Using the `Fourier' method is a bit more complex, it may be a better solution (this requires testing).
 }
-\signRecognition
+\signRecognitionConclusion

 # Conclusion

 \communicationConclusion
 \buildSystemConclusion
-\signDetectionColor
-\signDetectionShape
-\signRecognition
+\signDetectionColorConclusion
+\signDetectionShapeConclusion
+\signRecognitionConclusion